nstehr/pitwall/README.md

 # Pitwall

-System for deploying spinning up Firecracker VMs.
+System for spinning up Firecracker VMs.
 The current design is to take a docker image, extract the filesystem, inject a custom init and then spin up the VM.

 Tested with: Firecracker v1.1.0